UW Law students and alumni help children succeed and stay in school

 BLSA Students Serve as Mentors

-UW’s Black Law Student Association and a local high school have joined forces to match law student mentors with 9th, 10th, and 11th graders who need extra support to succeed in school.
+UW’s Black Law Students Association and a local high school have joined forces to match law student mentors with 9th, 10th, and 11th graders who need extra support to succeed in school.

 “Social workers at Madison Memorial High School identified teens who are at risk of falling behind or losing motivation, but most are still within range of graduating on time and have the desire to continue their educations,” says Jared Padway, a third-year law student.

 As BLSA’s director of community development, he works to provide one-on-one mentorship for the teens, pairing each high school student with a law student.
-The eleven boys currently participating in the program meet weekly, during their study hall, with their mentors.
+The eleven boys currently participating in the program meet with their mentors during study hall once a week.

 Padway says law students are especially suited to helping teens stay on track in the short term, while taking the long view on their academic plans.